stefanprodan/mgob/k8s/README.md

 ```

 The above command creates a _Headless Service_ and a _Stateful Set_ for the Mongo _Replica Set_ and a _Service Account_ for the Mongo sidecar.
-Each pod contains a Mongo instance and a [Mongo sidecar](https://github.com/cvallance/mongo-k8s-sidecar).
+Each pod contains a Mongo instance and a sidecar.
 The sidecar will initialize the _Replica Set_ and will add the rs members as soon as the pods are up.
 You can safely scale up or down the _Stateful Set_ replicas, the sidecar will add or remove rs members.